Forensic Accounting FAQs: Answers You Need Before Hiring a Forensic CPA

 Q: How much does a forensic accounting investigation cost?

-A: Pricing depends on the size and scope of the job.
-The hourly rate varies between $325 to $550, and total cost is tied directly to how many hours are needed to meet the case objectives.
-Smaller engagements typically fall in the $5,000 to $10,000 range; complex or multi-year cases may require significantly more.
+A: Pricing depends on the size and scope of the engagement.
+The hourly rate varies between $300 to $400, and total cost is tied directly to how many hours are needed to meet the case objectives.
+Smaller engagements typically fall in the $3,000 to $8,000 range; complex or multi-year cases may require significantly more.
 A retainer is required up front, and clients receive progress updates with detailed time tracking throughout the process.
 Some cases are offered a flat-fee basis.

 Q: Is a free consultation available?

-A: Yes—a complimentary 30-minute consultation is offered to discuss your situation and determine if forensic accounting is a good fit.
+A: Yes—a complimentary 30-minute phone consultation is offered to discuss your situation and determine if forensic accounting is a good fit.
 It’s a pressure-free conversation where you’ll get a realistic view of the process, costs, and next steps.
-Appointments are available by phone, Zoom, or in-person for clients near Roanoke.
+Appointments are available by phone, Zoom, or in-person for local clients.

 Q: What sets Blake Files apart from other forensic firms?

 A: Most forensic accountants haven’t worked inside the IRS investigating unreported income.
-Blake Files has, with well over 300 cases completed.
+Carla, at Blake Files, has - with well over 500 cases completed.
 That background means better instincts, sharper tools, and a no-nonsense approach to getting answers.
 The practice doesn’t dabble in tax prep or bookkeeping—just focused, high-stakes forensic work built for legal settings.

 Q: Can Blake Files work with my attorney?